phel-lang/phel-lang.org/content/documentation/interfaces.md

   (bar [this a b] "bar doc string"))
 ```

 Each method in the interface has at least one parameter that is bound to the current object (`$this`) later in the implementation.
-An optional documenation string can be provide a last argument of each method.
-Additionally the macro defines functions for each method of the interface.
+An optional documentation string can be provided as last argument of each method.
+Additionally, the macro defines functions for each method of the interface.

-Compared to PHP interfaces it is not possible to extend a new interface from other already existing interfaces.
+Compared to PHP interfaces, it is not possible to extend a new interface from another existing interfaces.

 ## Implementing interfaces